 Menna van Praag has lived in Cambridge all her life, except when she defected to Oxford to study Modern History at Balliol College.
 Her first novella - an autobiographical tale about a waitress who aspires to be a writer - Men, Money & Chocolate has been translated into 26 languages.
 Her magical realism novels are all set among the colleges, cafes and bookshops of Cambridge.
 All titles are published by Allison and Busby: The House at the End of Hope Street (2014), The Dress Shop of Dreams (2015), The Witches of Cambridge (2016), The Lost Art of Letter Writing (2017) and The Patron Saint of Lost Souls (2018).
 Her fantasy trilogy, The Sisters Grimm, is published by Transworld (UK) & HarperVoyager (US) and was called a "a compelling intensely poetic narrative of empowerment and self-realisation" by The Guardian.
 She tutors students in creative writing at writing retreats and teaches workshops at book festivals internationally, also working freelance for institutions such Hay House publishers and the School of Drama and the Creative Arts.
-She has been a guest tutor on the Creative Writing Certificate at Madingley Hall since 2013 and will be teaching the Certificate and Diploma in Creative Writing in 2021.
+She has been a guest tutor on the Undergraduate Certificate in Creative Writing at ICE since 2013 and will be teaching the Undergraduate Certificate and Diploma in 2021.
+Menna has been awarded the Royal Literary Fellowship for 2021-2023.